gianni-rg/immotionroom/README.md

 ## Build Instructions

+* This repository uses Git submodules to manage 3rd party depencencies.
+If you know Git and how to deal with submodules, simply clone this repository and do **submodule init** and **submodule update**.
+Anyway, 3rd party libs are also provided in binary format and referenced in the projects which use them.

 * We use PowerShell to build all the projects.
 Make sure you set the variables in the **build.ps1** script

 * **Visual Studio 2017 is REQUIRED to build the project**.